Real Life Example Of Synthesis Reaction

 • Green Chemistry: There is a growing emphasis on developing synthesis reactions that are more environmentally friendly.
 This involves using catalysts to reduce energy consumption, using renewable feedstocks, and minimizing waste production.

 • Catalysis: Catalysts play a crucial role in many synthesis reactions by lowering the activation energy and speeding up the reaction.
-Researchers are continually developing new and improved catalysts that are more efficient, selective, and robust.
+Researchers are continually developing new and improved catalysts that are more efficient, selective, and dependable.

 Tips & Expert Advice